Scoring Hub

 Competition

-An invitation to The Cheerleading Worlds earned by placing in the top positions at an IASF-sanctioned qualifying event.
-The gym must pay the Worlds registration fee to IASF to use the bid.
+An invitation to The Cheerleading Worlds earned by placing at the top at an IASF-sanctioned qualifying event, carrying financial coverage toward championship costs.
 The most coveted achievement in all-star cheer.

 Pace